linux-cultist/venv-selector.nvim/README.md

 	config = true,
 	event = "VeryLazy", -- Optional: needed only if you want to type `:VenvSelect` without a keymapping keys = {{
-		"<leader>vs", "<cmd>:VenvSelect<cr>"
+		"<leader>vs", "<cmd>:VenvSelect<cr>",
+		-- key mapping for directly retrieve from cache.
+You may set autocmd if you prefer the no hand approach "<leader>vs", "<cmd>:VenvSelect<cr>"
 	}}
 }